johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/overview1.md

 * Search for voting results on legislation
 * See statistics, graphs and charts on issues, legislature, etc.

 A goal is for Govmeeting to work anywhere, in any language, for any form of representative government.
-The only requirement is that official meetings are open to the public or the transcripts are available.
+The only requirement is that official meetings are open to the public or that the transcripts are available.

+Democracy is in peril throughout the world today.
+If it is to survive, it needs to become an essential part of people's lives.
+This can only begin at the local grassroots level.

 <!-- END OF README SECTION -->